CharmHusky/Forestry-build-test/index.md

   content: See some of the projects i've made!
   media:
     image: "/uploads/2018/11/13/1389214429.mitti_minicharmzilla_lores.jpg"
-- template: detail-content
-  block: text-1
-  headline: Welcome to my Home Page
-  content: "<p>Welcome to my page where i post some blogs and snippets about my coding,
-    life, and adventures!</p>"
 - template: simple-footer
   block: footer-1
   content: Links and details i guess can go here!